Host Trainer Basics

 Host trainers assist participants in finding affordable and comfortable living arrangements.
 Depending on the training location, trainees may live in the host family's home, in another housing unit on the training site, or at another nearby location.
 Depending on the housing and meal situation at a placement site (which varies from host to host and is decided by the host), a certain amount for room and board may be deducted from each participant's paycheck.
 If the trainee is living outside of the host's home or training site, the host trainer should assist in finding living arrangements that are not too costly for the area or should assist in subsidizing the housing costs.

-All MAST International exchange visitors are subject to withholding of federal, state, and local taxes.
-Because tax laws are complex and ever-changing, the MAST International staff is unable to give tax advice, and are not trained to determine withholding formulas, exemptions, or forms needs.
-Please contact your personal accountant or a tax specialist.
+All MAST International trainees/interns are subject to withholding of federal, state, and local taxes.
+You are responsible for taking the appropriate taxes out of your trainee/intern’s paychecks.
+MAST participants are exempt from FICA and FUTA withholding.
+Because tax laws are complex and ever-changing, the MAST staff is unable to give tax advice.
+Please confer with your personal accountant or a tax specialist.

 Trainees that will be in the US for longer than 4 months are required to attend an orientation on the Saint Paul campus at the University of Minnesota.
 Typically, they attend this orientation when they arrive before traveling to the farm.
 Host trainers reimburse up to $150 of the costs of traveling from orientation to the training site.
 Orientations are held approximately once a month on a Monday and Tuesday; trainees then travel to the training site on Tuesday evening or Wednesday.